-- L. Hospitals which have swimming pools shall comply with applicable sections of the Arkansas Department of Health Rules Pertaining to Swimming Pools and Other Related Facilities. - M. Contracted physical therapy services shall be under current agreement and the contractor shall fulfill all requirements of this Section.
+- L. Hospitals which have swimming pools shall comply with applicable sections of Rules Pertaining to Swimming Pools and Other Related Facilities. - M. Contracted physical therapy services shall be under current agreement and the contractor shall fulfill all requirements of this Section.